 Most of my newsletters are inspired by something I have read the week before.
 For example, an interview with musician Tom Morello inspired a newsletter on getting into the flow of creating.
 It’s about letting an idea sit with you for a while and bloom.

 If you’re passionate about something, then you are going to find it far easier to write about.
 Think about how your interests have influenced your work to date.
 I’m a huge music fan and love it when I get a client who’s into the same stuff as me.
 It means I can sneak in a few song lyrics or references to brighten up the copy.

 But it’s fun to use your interests as a source of inspiration for a blog idea.

 For example, in my blog about SEO and record labels, I took a subject I’m passionate about and a conversation I’d had with a friend, then looked at how I could apply it to other businesses.
 The message is pretty universal to all industries.
 The record label is simply an analogy to demonstrate my thinking on the subject.
 But because it’s something I’m knowledgeable about, I could write that longer blog without difficulty.

 Plus, the great thing about using your interests as inspiration, is that you’ll start to attract other people who are like you.
 It gives you some common ground and makes your copy relatable.

 I am a firm believer that there is no business too boring to write about.
 If you are getting stuck on ideas, get in touch, and I might be able to help.
 Or you can check out my top 10 blog writing tips here, and if you’re short on writing confidence, this might help.

 But before you get stuck into any of that, I’d like you to go back and re-read point one of this blog and talk to people.
 Talk to your customers, your network and your peers.
 Listen to what they are saying.
 Go back and read comments and emails.
-I bet there’s lots of seeds in there that can sprout up into an interesting blog.
+I bet there are lots of seeds in there that can sprout up into an interesting blog.
 Because that’s all this is really, a conversation between me, the writer, and you, the reader.